Beaches in Weston-super-Mare

 Miles of golden sands offer something for ever generation.....Accessed from our pedestrianised promenade, our beaches are safe for little ones, set far back from the road and providing the perfect sand to make the most spectacular sandcastles!

-Our iconic resident donkeys offer rides throughout the main season, and although our sea may not be quite as blue as we would like it to be, our bathing waters are calm and MCS recommended for water quality (2014).
-Please adhere to the water safety signs and if you are unsure about safe areas to bathe and tidal times, please check with a Beach Warden!
+Our iconic resident donkeys offer rides throughout the main season, and although our sea may not be quite as blue as we would like it to be, our bathing waters are calm.
+You can check the Marine Conservation Society website for the latest water qaulity test results.

 Perfect if you just wish to sit and watch the world go by, relax, read the paper, and feel the warm sun on your face, you can hire deckchairs from the Seafront Office.
 The flat expanse means that both the sands and the prom are great for a stroll, even for the less mobile.